asunapg/scarval/docs/plugins/index.md

 # Plugins

-When Chaos Monkey runs inside of Netflix, it integrates with a number of proprietary systems and contains some Netflix-specific business logic.
+When scarval runs inside of Netflix, it integrates with a number of proprietary systems and contains some Netflix-specific business logic.
 For example:

 * Terminations are logged with an internal event tracking system